mantidproject/mantid/docs/source/algorithms/CalculateDynamicRange-v1.rst

 Description
 -----------

-Calculates the minimum and maximum momentum transfer (Q) for the workspace.
+Calculates the minimum and maximum momentum transfer (Q) for a SANS workspace.
 The input workspace must have instrument defined and data in units of wavelength [Angstroms].
+Elastic scattering is assumed.
 Masked detectors and monitors do not enter the calculation.
 The calculated values (in inverse Angstroms) will be set in sample logs as **qmin** and **qmax** respectively.

 Usage
 -----

-**Example - CalculateQMinMax**
+**Example - CalculateDynamicRange**

-.. testcode:: CalculateQMinMaxExample
+.. testcode:: CalculateDynamicRangeExample

   ws = CreateSampleWorkspace(XUnit='Wavelength', NumBanks=1, PixelSpacing=0.1, XMin=1, XMax=5, BinWidth=0.4)
   MoveInstrumentComponent(Workspace=ws, RelativePosition=True, ComponentName="bank1", Y=-0.5, X=-0.5)